KenHargrove/ansible_tutorial/README.md

 # ansible_tutorial

-This is my Ansible git Repo.
+This is my Ansible/shell scripting git Repo.

 Most of the content here can be created while following Learn Linux TV courses.